 It’s also important to note that yes, it is unfair of them to put their fears and feelings on you, which is something that they should work on.
 That being said, and back to my first point, you can’t control another person so they may or may not be emotionally mature enough to do this.

 More often than not, people are not asking to be malicious.
 It’s either a genuine curiosity or small talk (which yes, could be improved upon subject-wise).
-When extended family gets together, it’s a way to catch up and figure out how people are doing.
+When extended family gets together in these holiday conversations, it’s a way to catch up and figure out how people are doing.
 That doesn’t mean it’s always appropriate, but it’s certainly not unexpected.